Cancer

 Radiation Therapy

 Piedmont radiation oncologists prescribe and administer radiation therapy using the latest technology, including intensity-modulated radiation therapy (IMRT).
-This advanced radiation therapy precisely conforms the radiation to the tumor for more targeted therapy to avoid damage to surrounding tissue.
+This advanced radiation therapy customizes the radiation to the tumor for more targeted therapy to avoid damaging surrounding tissue.
 Radiation is usually administered in small daily doses over four to six weeks.
-The radiation beam is targeted to the site of the tumor at the cavity left after surgery and includes microscopic tumor cells present in the surrounding brain.
-Radiation treatments are not painful but can cause fatigue and hair loss on the scalp at the site of the treatment.
-Our radiation oncologists and neuro-oncologists have expertise in minimizing early and delayed side effects through the use of medicines and clinical trials.
-In certain situations, radiation treatment is administered in a single dose (stereotactic radiosurgery) using a highly specialized technique that focuses a high dose of radiation on a single area.
-At Piedmont Brain Tumor Center, we were the first in the Southeast to offer one of the most advanced and proven techniques, Gamma Knife, the linear accelerator (LINAC), a machine that generates energy for external beam radiation treatments.
+The radiation beam targets the tumor site in the cavity left after surgery and includes microscopic tumor cells in the surrounding brain.
+In certain situations, radiation treatment can be highly targeted using stereotactic radiosurgery in only 1-5 treatments.
+Piedmont Brain Tumor Center was the first in the Southeast to offer Gamma Knife radiation therapy for brain tumors.
+We also offer stereotactic radiosurgery to larger regions of the brain as well as to some spine tumors using a linear accelerator (LINAC) that uses a waveguide to produce high-energy X-rays for a similar effect.

 Medical Therapy